POLYPHARMACY DRUG INTERACTIONS

 4. Prepare questions for the doctor or pharmacist

-A good conversation does not start with general fear.
+A good conversation does not start with general anxiety.
 It starts with specifics.
 “This medicine was added last week.”
 “This OTC product is used for knee pain.”
-“These symptoms showed up after that combination.”
-That format is far more useful than trying to remember every box during the appointment.
+“Dizziness appeared after this combination.”
+That format is much more practical than trying to recreate the list chaotically from memory.

 5. Update the cabinet after every change

-Polypharmacy is not static.
+Polypharmacy is not a fixed state.
 It is a moving puzzle.
 That is why the best system is one you return to after every change, not only during a big quarterly clean-up.

 Where mojApteczka Helps and Where Professional Advice Still Matters